 How to Make Breakfast Fried Rice

-- Once the oil is hot, add your chopped breakfast sausage pieces and cook for 2 to 3 minutes [until they are cooked all the way through and beginning to brown].
+- Cook the breakfast sausages.
+Once the oil is hot, add the chopped breakfast sausage pieces and cook for a few minutes, until they are cooked through.

-- Then add the garlic and stir fry for about a minute.
+- Add the garlic.
+Add the garlic and stir fry for 1 minute.

-- Once the garlic is fragrant, add the rice.
+- Add the rice.
+Once the garlic is fragrant, add the rice.
 Be sure to gently break up any clumps.
-Add your soy sauce, red pepper flakes, salt and pepper.
-Stir well to combine thoroughly.
+Add the soy sauce, red pepper flakes, salt and pepper, and stir.

-- Finally, turn off the heat, top with scallions and serve immediately.
+- Serve.
+Finally, turn off the heat, top with scallions and serve immediately.

 As with most recipes, you can play around with key ingredients until you find what works best for you.
 Here are a couple of options for the egg: